 - Cardiac catheterisation is used to assess coronary anatomy before surgery in patients with the appropriate age and risk factor profile.
 Invasive assessment of left ventricular function and AR severity is reserved for selected patients in whom non-invasive imaging is inconclusive.

-- In symptomatic acute severe AR, urgent surgical intervention is indicated.
+- In symptomatic acute severe aortic regurgitation, urgent surgical intervention is indicated.

 - In chronic severe AR, the goals of treatment are to prevent death, to diminish symptoms, to prevent the development of heart failure and to avoid aortic complications.